 I am not suggesting that we don’t ever address the topic with our husbands.
-What I am suggesting is that before we do, that we prepare ourselves for the answer.
+What I am suggesting is that before we do, we prepare ourselves for the answer.
 We can read about how pornography affects the brain and how it makes it difficult for our husbands just to stop.
-We can learn that in the male mind porn has very little to do with us while in our female minds it has everything to do with us.
-We can begin to understand that the road for healing is a long process that might take years and we should expect some setbacks along the way.
+We can learn that in the male mind porn has very little to do with us while in our female minds, it has everything to do with us.
+We can begin to understand that the road to healing is a long process that might take years and we should expect some setbacks along the way.
 Know that there are places we can go to to get the support we need if our husbands are struggling with this.
 Here is a good place to start.

 Another reason to wait before we broach this subject with our husbands is that our husbands may not necessarily tell us the truth if we do ask.
-If we don’t have a culture within our marriage that it is okay for him to be vulnerable, even if he is addicted, you may not get an honest answer or a complete answer.
+If we don’t have a culture within our marriage that it is okay for him to be vulnerable, even if he is addicted, you may not get an honest answer or complete answer.
 Ask yourself, last time your husband made a mistake, what was your reaction?
 As I have dug deep into this, I have come to realize that I myself have not allowed my husband to be vulnerable.
 I personally have learned that if I want my husband to tell me the full story of his struggles, I have to allow him to be imperfect.